tyasrush/IAK-Event/README.md

 # IAK-Event
-The project for learn android development at IndonesiaAndroidKejar Event held in Yogyakarta
+The project for learn android development for beginner on IndonesiaAndroidKejar Event held in Yogyakarta